scottnonnenberg/blog/pages/posts/2015-10-09-contract-teaching.md

 ## 1. Hands-on classroom training

 I was surprised when they asked for actual classroom training.
 I can point to any number of problems with the standard classroom training approach, but that actually makes me a better teacher.
-The classroom isn’t such a bad place, really - it does actually give you the opportunity to support most [learning styles](https://en.wikipedia.org/wiki/Learning_styles).
+The classroom isn't such a bad place, really - it does actually give you the opportunity to support most [learning styles](https://en.wikipedia.org/wiki/Learning_styles).

 My classroom technique focuses on exercises.
 Most of the 15 modules we covered over the three days included just a little bit of lecture, and a lot of tasks to be done individually.
 A student could completely ignore my lecture and just use the materials I prepared beforehand, following the instructions in the readme.
 These standalone-ready assets will be useful for the SSA going forward, as more developers will likely need to learn about Node.js over the coming years.